git-developer/signal-mqtt/README.md

 It is composed of:
 - A prefix per direction,
-  defaulting to `signal/out` for outgoing and `signal/in` for incoming messages
+  defaulting to `signal/out` for outgoing and `signal/in` for incoming MQTT messages
 - The JSON RPC method, e.g. `send` or `receive`
 - An optional list of parameters.
 Each parameter is composed of a name and a value.
   Parameters may be in any order.